micheleFraccaroli/Uroborus/README.md

-Uroborus_git1.1
+Vltra.1

-Uroborus is a software designed and developed for plotting columns of data into a graph, make a subraction from graph eand plotting different graph in one.
+Vltra is a software designed and developed for plotting columns of data into a graph, make a subraction from graph eand plotting different graph in one.